 Prince, in the photo above, is one of my favourite pets – but he just doesn’t like me.
 In fact, he doesn’t really like anyone other than female Ball Pythons.
-During breeding season, Prince regularly flips his hide over and attempts to fight or destroy everything in his tub.
+During breeding season, Prince regularly flips his hide and water bowl over and attempts to fight or destroy everything in his tub.

 Outside of breeding season, Prince does calm down, but still doesn’t take to handling, and will also fast for long periods.
 Therefore, I would consider him an anti-social Ball Python.

 5. The Explorer

 A polar opposite of number 3 on this list, the explorer Ball Python is highly neophylic (neo = new; phylic = likes).
 It enjoys watching, smelling or climbing everything it can.
 While this character trait is endearing in pets, it can also serve a purpose in the wild.